aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 ### Aggregate

 Command to aggregate selected account(s) from target application.
-This command will perform actual aggregation from target system in the same way IdentityIQ does.
+This command will perform actual aggregation from a target system in the same way IdentityIQ does.

 This will only work with applications that support getObject.
 For example, it will work with LDAP or AD, but will not work for file base applications.
 For such aggregations consider using [mockedAggregate <MockedAggregate>](/wiki/spaces/AR/pages/45088773) command.